MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/cross-tenant-synchronization-custom-attributes.md

 # Map custom attributes in cross-tenant synchronization

 Custom attributes, such as directory extensions, enable you to extend the schema in Microsoft Entra ID with your own attributes.
 You can map these custom attributes when provisioning users in cross-tenant synchronization.
-[Custom security attributes](../../fundamentals/custom-security-attributes-overview.md) are different and are not supported in cross-tenant synchronization.
+[Custom security attributes](../../fundamentals/custom-security-attributes-overview.md) are different and aren't supported in cross-tenant synchronization.

 This article describes how to map custom attributes in cross-tenant synchronization.